juggliu/yoki/learn_english/datas/U1 Hello.md

 Jump, jump, jump like a kangaroo.
 Jump like a kangaroo at the zoo.
 Crawl, crawl, crawl like an alligator.
-Crawl like an alligator to to the rock.
+Crawl like an alligator to the rock.
 Run, run, run like a zebra.
 Run like a zebra at the zoo.
 Walk, walk, walk like an elephant.